Do not modify function parameter

 Assigning new values to function parameters exhibits several bad coding practices and should be avoided for several reasons:

-2. Shadowing variables: The code further exacerbates the issue by using the short variable declaration := to define a new variable param within the function body.
-This shadows the original param parameter, making it inaccessible within the function.
+2. Shadowing variables: The code further exacerbates the issue by using the short variable declaration := to define a new variable within the function body.
+This shadows the original parameter, making it inaccessible within the function.
 Shadowing variables can cause confusion and make the code harder to reason about.
 It is better to use distinct variable names to maintain clarity and avoid any unintended side effects.

 To write more maintainable and understandable code, it is advisable to adhere to the following practices: